in Atlantic City on a Budget

 The other great eating experiences in Atlantic City are the small pizza stands along the

 boardwalk, which lines the beach in front of the casinos.
-Take one that does not look too modern.
+Dine at one that does not look too modern preferably a bit away from the most deluxe hotels.
+You want a local Jersey and Philadelphia crowd..

 The boardwalk food is not gourmet or perhaps even clean by McDonald's standards, but the quality of the food